Rio Negro River Facts

 But, its most distinctive feature remains the one for which it’s named.
 Many portions of the waters of the remarkable river display a dark brown, almost black color.
 That’s due to the continual presence of large volumes of humic acid, from decomposing vegetation.

-Further, researchers believe several hundred more species may still remain unidentified.
-Additionally, at least 100 of these species do not seem to appear in no other area of the world.
-Also, countless varieties of turtles also make their home in its waters.
+Researchers further believe several hundred more species may still remain unidentified.
+Incredibly, at least 100 of these species do not seem to appear in no other area of the world.
+Countless varieties of turtles also make their home in its truly impressive waters.